RohanNagar/jmail/README.md

 #### Disallow Obsolete Whitespace

-Whitespace (spaces, newlines, and carraige returns) is by default allowed between dot-separated parts of the local-part and domain since RFC 822.
+Whitespace (spaces, newlines, and carriage returns) is by default allowed between dot-separated parts of the local-part and domain since RFC 822.
 However, this whitespace is considered [obsolete since RFC 2822](https://datatracker.ietf.org/doc/html/rfc2822#section-4.4).